 Wisely, Nottage focuses on a period in Michael’s life which manifests a turning point right before he travels globally on his Dangerous tour.
 It is 1992 in a L.A. rehearsal studio.
 Through flashback and flashing forward, framed by the present in the studio, Nottage provides richness and depth, crystallizing vital themes and conflicts MJ confronted externally and internally.
 These include: 1) the media’s rapacious hunger to exploit scandal and create MJ’s twisted identity that it hypocritically blamed him for; 2)his struggles with his father in going solo and breaking from his family to obtain his own autonomy as a person and artist; 3)his struggles to evolve his music beyond his industry producers and labels represented by his father Joseph (Antoine L. Smith), Berry Gordy (Ramone Nelson), and Quincy Jones (Apollo Levine).

 Complexly encapsulated throughout, Nottage reveals his personal struggles to manifest love, and overthrow the cruel abuse he received as a child, teen and adult (in the media and entertainment industry).
-He must do this to spread the love in his music and not transfer the culture’s hatred so easy to internalize.
-This is most probably the most difficult ask of himself that Michael pushes himself to do.
-This is the thing which is impossible, not the incredible nature of his tours or finding the money his financial manager Dave (Joey Sorge) requires so he uses his Neverland Ranch as collateral to fund the Dangerous tour.
+He must do this to spread the love in his music and not transfer the culture’s hatred which is so easy to internalize.
+This is most probably the most difficult ask of himself that Michael pushes himself toward.
+This is the thing which is impossible, not the incredible nature of his tours or finding the money his financial manager Dave (Joey Sorge), requires, using his Neverland Ranch as collateral to fund the Dangerous tour.
 Importantly, Nottage notes his personal struggle to understand and forgive himself reflected in the incredible performance of “Man in the Mirror.”
-However, does he achieve self-love finally the bane of all human existence?
+However, does he achieve self-love finally, the bane of all human existence?
 Ah, well…

 Interwoven to spotlight these themes and conflicts is Michael Jackson’s fabulous music featured with the dancers in later songs during the rehearsal period for the Dangerous tour and in memory vignettes.
 Also, we enjoy featured songs in MJ’s discussion of his work with Rachel which includes numbers from his albums Off the Wall and Thriller.